 How To Get Tickets To The Louvre

 The Louvre Museum is one of the best places to visit in Paris and easily one of the best museums in town.
-This is also one of the world’s most visited museums, and an exceptional art gallery where you could easily get lost for days on end!
+This is also one of the world’s most visited museums, and an exceptional art gallery where you could easily explore for days on end!

 crowds outside the Louvre